oonqt/qEon/README.md

 Dev?
 If you are you can make new commands and dm me Reals#0001 and I might add them (if I do you will get full credit for the command)

-R.I.P the name rbot, qeon is better :)
+R.I.P the name rbot, the name qeon is better :)